mitsuhiko/lucumr/2011/1/1/recap.rst

 May
     -   Attended DjangoCon in Berlin and gave my first English talk ever.
-        It didn't went as well as it could have been but I was nervious as fuck, especially because I was the first talk after the keynote.
+        It didn't go as well as it could have been but I was nervous as fuck, especially because I was the first talk after the keynote.